mathewbarlow/python_notebooks/README.md

 # python_notebooks

-This is a repository of python notebooks that may be of general interest.
+This is a repository of python notebooks (and associated data) that may be of general interest.